Institute of Oriental Studies of the Russian Academy of Sciences: Internet journal New Eastern Outlook

 According to the United States Department of State (2020), the journal is a "pillar of Russia's disinformation and propaganda system", which "promotes disinformation and propaganda focused primarily on the Middle East, Asia, and Africa....while also obscuring its links to state-funded institutions."

 Articles from New Eastern Outlook have been published by the American conspiracy site Veterans Today, a partnership which began in 2013.

 Partnerships and collaborations

-Partnerships in international programs of scientific cooperation, research projects and publishing programs, representation in academic institutions of near and distant foreign countries, participation in international expeditions, conferences and seminars, teaching activity abroad in the sphere of Orientalism, training courses of members of the Institute at foreign universities and visits of trainers from abroad, membership in international Oriental associations and in societies of business, cultural and humanitarian cooperation.

 There are scientific contacts with Turkey, India, Egypt, Japan, Iran, and China.